sigdialinlg2023/sigdialinlg2023.github.io/sitedata/cfp.md

 * Conference: 11-15 September 2023

 ### **Submission website**
-You can now make your submissions to INLG 2023 via [this link](https://softconf.com/n/inlg2023/)
+You can now make your submissions to INLG 2023 [here](https://softconf.com/n/inlg2023/)

 ### **Topics**